Mizzou researchers provide direct evidence of localized explosion of aluminum nanoparticle

 A Mizzou Engineering research team led by Assistant Professor Khaza Anuarul Hoque will present two papers at the Design Automation and Test in Europe Conference and Exhibition (DATE), an A1-rated conference, in the area of hardware and electronic design automation (EDA), in Belgium this coming spring.

 EECS Fall 2022 Capstone Projects

 A semester-long capstone project concludes coursework for seniors in the Department of Electrical Engineering and Computer Science.
 During these projects, students work together in teams to study real world challenges and offer recommendations to those problems.

-Mizzou Engineering confers more than 350 degrees at 2022 Commencement
+Mizzou Engineering confers 175 degrees at 2022 Winter Commencement